wardz/ClassicCastbars/README.md

 # ClassicCastbars

-Lightweight addon that adds casting bars to the target frame and nameplates in Classic World of Warcraft 1.13.x.
+Lightweight addon that adds casting bars to nameplates and various unitframes in Classic World of Warcraft.

 ![Imgur](https://i.imgur.com/thxJqi6.jpg)